syncfusion-content/javascript-docs/js/Kanban/Drag-and-Drop.md

 Prioritizing cards is easy with drag-and-drop re-ordering that helps you to categorize most important work at the top.Cards can be categorized with priority by mapping specific database field into [`priority`](https://help.syncfusion.com/js/api/ejkanban#members:fields-priority) property.

 `RankId` defined in the dataSource which is consist priority of cards.
-The `RankId` will be changed while card ordering changes through `DragandDrop` and `Editing`.
+The `RankId` will be changed while card ordering changes through `Drag and Drop` and `Editing`.

 The following code example describes the above behavior.